franklemuchahary/linkedin-profile-analysis/README.md

 We had used some other regular expressions to find out the possibility of a PhD and MBA as well.

 The next step was to find out the highest level of education pursued.
-This was done using a simple if-else block
+This was done using a simple if-else block.

 ```Python
 def get_highest_level_of_edu(x):